Watershed Assessment and Management Section

 Recreational Water Program: At all beach areas guarded by State or local governments, water quality is monitored weekly during the swimming season to better protect your health.
 If it is determined that an area is unsafe for water contact activities, we advise the beach owner to not allow swimming.
 The state, in conjunction with the University of Delaware’s Citizen Monitoring Program, monitors for the presence of potentially Harmful Algal Blooms (HABS) which could impact our inland and coastal beaches.
 The Recreational Water Program also monitors for other coastal hazards, such as floatable debris, oil slicks, etc., to further our surveillance and protection of all of the state’s recreational waters.
 Please take pride in our inland and coastal waters and help maintain the high level of water quality that our state’s residents and visitors expect and deserve!

-The Watershed Assessment Section also performs soil surveys and provides technical support to other programs and agencies who deal with water quality issues.
-For more information, please see Watershed Assessment's Frequently Asked Questions.
+The Watershed Assessment and Management Section also performs soil surveys and provides technical support to other programs and agencies who deal with water quality issues.
+For more information, please see Watershed Assessment and Management's Frequently Asked Questions.

 Section Manager: John W. Schneider

 - The Watershed Assessment and Management Section has partnered with the University of Delaware, Institute for Public Administration, Water Resources Agency on a new website dedicated to providing detailed information about all of our 45 watersheds within the state.
 Check out www.delawarewatersheds.org to find what watershed you live in and ways you can help to protect our waterways!